brgillis/SHE_CTE/README.md

 ### `SHE_CTE_PruneBatchExposures`

-Takes a list of VIS exposures, reprojected segmaps and batch MER catalogues, determines for each batch the exposures that cover that batch, returning a listfile of VIS exposures and a listfile of segmaps for each batch.
+Takes a list of VIS exposures, reprojected segmaps, PSF field parameters and batch MER catalogues, determines for each batch the exposures that cover that batch, returning a listfile of VIS exposures, segmaps and PSF field parameters for each batch.

 The output listfile would be of the form
 ```